correial/correial.github.io/content/Fast Robots/Lab 2/index.md

 #### Data Collection and Plotting Code

 The following code was used to collect the data in arrays and then use Juypter to pipe the data from the Artemis into a CSV file and graph.
-The graphs will be shown later in the labs for analysis
+Note that as I added more arrays to store more data (LPF, Gyro, Complementary Filter) I simply added more columns to the csv via the notification handler.
+The graphs will be shown later in the lab for analysis.

 Artemis Aruino Code:
 ```c++